 We select Rival Consoles’ Night Melody, hit play in Tidal within the HEOS app, and the PM7000N reveals a sonic character that’s powerful, expansive and weighty.
 It communicates the instrumental track’s dense soundscape well and ensures the pounding synths sound fittingly imposing within it.

 It has the dynamic attention to convey the ebb and flow of the shuffling synths and their understated climaxes.
 We don’t feel obliged to turn up the volume to be engaged by the sound.
 When low-fi beats share the sonic frame with sparkling synths, the quality at both ends of the frequency spectrum is noticeable.
-But the midrange keeps pace too, even managing to eclipse last year’s Award-winning Bluesound Powernode 2i.
+But the midrange keeps pace too, even managing to eclipse the 2019 Award-winning Bluesound Powernode 2i.

 Play Hope Sandoval and the Warm Intentions’ Let Me Get There and the Marantz’s extra lucidity does wonders for the vocal play-off between Sandoval’s honey-soaked delivery and Kurt Vile’s amiable tone.
 While the Bluesound still makes a bold impression with an entertainingly dynamic and rich sound, the Marantz newcomer trumps its rival’s talents with greater clarity and expression.